 Describe:

-- Primary Driver: Describe the current situation, its (anticipated or current) effect, and if it’s not already obvious, the relevance of this effect for the organization (to clarify why it’s worthwhile or necessary to respond to the situation).
+• Primary Driver: Describe the current conditions, the (anticipated or current) effect these conditions lead to, and if it’s not already obvious, the relevance of this effect for the organization (to clarify why it’s worthwhile or necessary to respond to the situation).

 Examples:

-Primary Driver: (current situation) To resolve local issues, teams develop their work processes and meeting schedules in the way they see fit. (effect) This often leads to incoherence in how work and decision-making is handled between teams and (relevance) it impedes effective collaboration on handling dependencies between and across domains.
+Primary Driver: To resolve local issues, teams develop their work processes and meeting schedules in the way they see fit.
+This often leads to incoherence in how work and decision-making are handled between teams, and it impedes effective collaboration on handling dependencies between and across domains.

-Main Requirement: (requirement) We need to support teams to develop and maintain a coherent approach to how they collaborate on dependencies (anticipated impact) so that they are able to deal with them effectively while ensuring they are still able to resolve local issues as autonomously as possible.
+Main Requirement: We need to support teams to develop and maintain a coherent approach to how they collaborate on dependencies so that they are able to deal with them effectively while ensuring they are still able to resolve local issues as autonomously as possible.

 Tips:

-- Whilst the purpose can sometimes be clarified only by describing the main requirement the domain desponds to, it’s helpful to describe the primary driver behind the requirement as well, as it helps to clarify context and supports monitoring and evaluating outcomes,
+• Whilst the purpose can sometimes be clarified only by describing the main requirement the domain responds to, it’s helpful to describe the primary driver behind the requirement as well, as it helps to clarify context and supports monitoring and evaluating outcomes.

 Key Responsibilities